ravihello/Portfolio/README.md

 size is too large i.e 6-7 lakh .
     - **Technologies Used:** Laravel , MongoDB.

-## 4 August 2021 - January 2022 - Chetu Inc .

-### Project Name - Hotel Management
-- **Description:** This Project is on laravel with Mysql database.
+### Proect Name : Carlisleft Leads Interlynx System.
+- **Description:**  Implement the ReviewQue Lead System in Core php with Mysql Database and also implement the webmail Cron for the form in webmail.
 - **Responsibilities:**
- I implemented the Sabre API which gives the data in json Format.
- - **Technologies Used:** Laravel, MySQL.

- ### Project Name - Mosaic Creation.
- - **Description:** This Project is on Wordpress with Mysql database.
-  - **Responsibilities:** I Make a Plugin for mosaic and for  this I try lots of images  in-build method.
-  - **Technologies Used:** Wordpress, MySQL.

-## 5. July 2020 - August 2021 – Startupca Investment Pvt ltd

- ### Project Name - Startupca
-  - **Description:** This project is based on laravel with mysql database.
-  - **Responsibilities:** In this project we provide the new business idea for new startup and for this we create a module and online test and I Implemented a export and import the user details and I also implemented the bulk mailing Process.
- - **Technologies Used:** Laravel, MySQL.

-### Project Name - Nextentrance
-  - **Description:** This project is based on laravel with mysql database.
-  - **Responsibilities:** I implement the captcha for register and login .
-   I implemented the SHA512 hashing with the help of javascript.
-   I prevent the brute force attack.
-   I Created a dynamic website for different school who register with his school ID.
+I implement the CSR form for phone call Functionality for getting the Leads and also implement the Lead Queue Process for Client in which Client can manage his forwarding process and many others.
-  - **Technologies Used:** Laravel, MySQL.
+- **Technologies Used:** Core PHP, Laravel, MySQL.

-## 6. June 2019 - June 2020 – Markdrshak
+## June 2019 - August 2021 – Markdrshak

 ### Project Name - Margdarshak
   - **Description:** This project is based on laravel with mysql database.